koor-tech/koor/.github/ISSUE_TEMPLATE.md

 <!-- **Are you in the right place?**
 1. For issues or feature requests, please create an issue in this repository.
-2. For general technical and non-technical questions, we are happy to help you on our [Rook.io Slack](https://slack.rook.io/).
+2. For general technical and non-technical questions, we are happy to help you in [the GitHub Discussions](https://github.com/koor-tech/koor/discussions).
 3. Did you already search the existing open issues for anything similar? -->

 **Is this a bug report or feature request?**